Rachel West

 Presentations

-"Silencio, opresión y asesinato: Representaciones de las dictaduras en el cuento latinoamericano."
-WLE Research Colloquium, Department of World Languages, University of South Florida, April 2016.
+“Opresión, desaparición y asesinato: El gobierno totalitario en el cuento latinoamericano”.
+WLE Research Colloquium.
+University of South Florida.
+Tampa, Florida, April 2016.

-"El concepto de la (des)humanización en Los pazos de Ulloa y 'Mecanópolis'."
+“El concepto de la (des)humanización en Los pazos de Ulloa y ‘Mecanópolis’”.
 XVI Coloquio anual de literatura, lingüística y cultura hispanoamericanas y peninsulares.
-Department of Modern Languages and Literatures, University of Central Florida, March 2016.
+University of Central Florida, Orlando, Florida, March 2016.

 Awards